 We understand the frustration when it comes to the standard healthcare system not fully testing your thyroid.
-Our Complete Thyroid Test Panel reveals imbalances that are otherwise not tested in routine lab tests and helps better identify the root cause of thyroid dysfunction.
+Our Complete Thyroid Test Panel reveals imbalances that are otherwise not tested in routine lab tests and help better identify the root cause of thyroid dysfunction.

 What’s being tested in this thyroid test panel:

 - Total T3

 - TPO and Anti-TG Antibodies (Hashimoto’s Screen, thyroid antibodies)

 You should be tested if you have any thyroid concerns at all, especially if your doctor only ran the TSH test and said, “Everything’s okay”.

 If you are experiencing any of the below symptoms, we recommend that you take the Complete Thyroid Test Panel: